alinush/alinush.github.io/_posts/2025-09-30-univariate-dekart-zk.md

     \term{\piPok} \gets \zkpokProve^\FSo\left(\underbrace{(\hat{C}-C, \xiOne, \sOne{0})}\_{\text{statement}}; \underbrace{(\Delta{\rho}, r)}\_{\text{witness}}\right)
 \end{align}

-{: .todo}
-Say this was a $\Sigma$-protocol.
-Do we add the final proof to the transcript too?
-It feels like we should add at least the final message from the prover to the transcript.
-So we could do that implicitly by (redundantly) adding the whole proof.

 **Step 4**a**:** Represent all $j$th chunks $(z_{1,j},\ldots,z_{n,j})$ as a degree-$n$ polynomial and commit to it:
 \begin{align}
 \term{r\_j}, \term{\rho\_j} &\randget \F\\\\\